Mikhail25/Hw10-TeamProfileGenerator/README.md

 * A program that generates a profile list depending on the prompts the employees can entering

-    * Each manager can enteir their name, email, id, ect. to generate their personal profile list
+    * Each manager can either their name, email, id, ect. to generate their personal profile list

-    * Each manager can also enter multiple ammount of employees working for them.
+    * Each manager can also enter multiple amount of employees working for them.

         * It can either be interns or regular employees

-        * Stnadard Engineers and Interns have slightly different data to input from eachother, whether it's school name for interns or an engineers github information about
+        * Standard Engineers and Interns have slightly different data to input from eachother, whether it's school name for interns or an engineers github information about

 * This program also has passed through test files that make sure the program functions perfectly.